caylaremi-grc/web-security-assessment/web-security-assessment/web-security-assessment/findings/WEB-02-cookie-manipulation.md

 # Cookie Manipulation

 ## Description
-Altering cookies to bypass authentication or change user roles.
+Cookie manipulation occurs when an application relies on client-side cookie values for authentication or authorization.
+If these values are not properly validated on the server side, they can be modified to gain unauthorized access.

 ## Impact
-- Unauthorized access
+- Unauthorized access to other user accounts
 - Privilege escalation
+- Exposure of sensitive user data
+- Session impersonation

 ## Proof of Concept
-Using the browser DevTools, the user_id value in the application cookies was modified to an easily guessable identifier, allowing access to another user’s profile and privilege escalation.
+Using browser Developer Tools, the `user_id` value stored in the application cookies was modified.
+By changing this value to another valid user identifier, the application granted access to a different user's profile.
+This demonstrates that the application trusts client-side cookie data for authorization decisions.

 ## Evidence
 - Screenshot: